Isaak Faesch: Life

-He managed the Hato plantation, where he owned enslaved people and enforced harsher corporal punishment.
+Faesch managed the Hato plantation, where he owned enslaved people and enforced harsher corporal punishment.
 As governor, he reinstated punishments such as flogging, branding with hot irons, and banishment to the salt flats of Bonaire in 1745 to maintain public order.
-In 1750, a revolt by newly arrived slaves from Fort Elmina on the west coast of Africa, controlled by the WIC, was violently suppressed with the help of a local militia of whites, mulattos, and freed slaves.
+In 1750, a revolt by newly arrived slaves from Fort Elmina on the west coast of Africa, controlled by the GWC, was violently suppressed with the help of a local militia of whites, mulattos, and freed slaves.
 On Faesch's orders, 47 enslaved people were executed, including 30 men and women from his own estate.
 The executed were beheaded, their heads displayed on stakes at the harbor, and their bodies burned.

 Several of his nephews came to Curaçao as merchants, including Johann Jakob Faesch in 1756 and 1758 on behalf of the Faesch & van Hoven company.

-Isaak Faesch died at his home at Sebastopolstraat 26–28 in Willemstad without direct descendants, leaving a fortune of 121,000 guilders, which his family members in Basel inherited under Dutch law.
+Faesch died at his home at Sebastopolstraat 26–28 in Willemstad, Curaçao without direct descendants, leaving a fortune of 121,000 guilders, which his family members in Basel inherited under Dutch law.
 The settlement of the estate took nearly ten years.
 Emanuel Faesch was the only surviving brother.
 His sons, Johann Jakob Faesch, managed the estate, with goods transferred to Amsterdam and sold at public auction.